RemiBou/remibou.github.io/_posts/2018-6-22-Using-Mediatr-on-AspNetCore2.1-Week-25.md

 - I have DataAnnotations validation attribute for validating this message
 - The generic argument of IRequest is the type of the result returned by the handler.
 Here it's a command with a result, simply because the user might enter bad login or password.
 I could manage to have no result as it's a command but it's easier to do that way.

-For handling this command you nee two things.
-First the mediator instance : IMediatr (the implementation was declared before on the Startup) :
+For handling this command you need two things.
+First the mediator instance IMediatr :

 ```C#
 private readonly IMediator _mediator;